NSF CAREER Award To Improve Flood Hazard Assessments

-Samuel Muñoz, assistant professor, marine and environmental sciences and civil and environmental engineering, has been awarded a $718,000 National Science Foundation CAREER grant to study floodplain sedimentation through observation and simulation to improve flood hazard assessments.
+Samuel Muñoz, assistant professor, marine and environmental sciences and civil and environmental engineering, received a $718,000 National Science Foundation CAREER Award to study floodplain sedimentation through observation and simulation to improve flood hazard assessments.

 Flood hazard assessments are crucial tools for developers, municipalities, and insurers in deciding where to site new buildings or infrastructure near rivers.
 Used to determine the likelihood of flooding in a particular area, these assessments rely chiefly on historical data—measures of a river’s high and low points over the years, or the volume of water that has flowed through it.
 Muñoz points out a problem with this common approach, however.